olmallet81/GALGO-2.0/README.md

 Genetic Algorithm in C++ STL with lower and upper bounds for constrained problems optimization.

 # Description
 GALGO is a C++ template library, headers only, designed to solve a problem under constraints (or not) by maximizing or minimizing an objective function on given boundaries.
+GALGO can also achieve multi-objective optimization.
 It does not use any external C++ library, only the Standard Template Library.
 GALGO is fast and can use parallelism when required through OpenMP.
-GALGO is flexible and has been written in a way to allow the user to easily add new functionalities to the genetic algorithm.
+GALGO is flexible and has been written in a way allowing the user to easily add new methods to the genetic algorithm.
 This library already contains some methods for selection, cross-over and mutation among the most widely used.
-The user can choose among pre-existing methods to build a genetic algorithm or can create new ones.
+The user can choose among these pre-existing methods or create new ones.

 # Encoding and Decoding Chromosomes
-GALGO is based on chromosomes represented as a binary string of 0 and 1.
-The user is free to choose the number of bits N used to encode each parameter (or gene) composing a chromosome within the interval [1,64].
-When initializing a population of chromosomes, a random unsigned integer, we will call it X, will be generated for each parameter to be estimated, X being inside the interval [0,MAXVAL] where MAXVAL is the greatest unsigned integer obtained for the chosen number of bits.
+GALGO is based on chromosomes represented as a binary string of 0 and 1 containing the encoded parameters to be estimated.
+The user is free to choose the number of bits N to encode the parameters (or genes) composing a chromosome within the interval [1,64].
+When initializing a population of chromosomes, a random 64 bits unsigned integer, we will call it X, will be generated for each parameter to be estimated, X being inside the interval [0,MAXVAL] where MAXVAL is the greatest unsigned integer obtained for the chosen number of bits.
 If the chosen number of bits to represent a gene is N, we will have:
 ```
 MAXVAL = 2^N - 1
 ```